 The first thing to do before you start writing your EPQ essay is to find an engaging topic that interests you.
 Look for ideas and brainstorm subject matter essay topics that are significant to you and intrigue your mind.

-Many students make the mistake of choosing boring topics that they have no interest in.
+Many students make the mistake of choosing boring topics they are not interested in.
 This eventually leads them to draft up an average, low-quality assignment.

 You would also understand your subject matter better and learn more – which would result in making this assignment a high-scoring, fun, and engaging experience.